dojo/cli-build-widget/README.md

 #### `elements`: string[]

-Contains paths _relative to the `src` directory_ to the custom elements that should be built.
+Contains paths _relative to the project root_ to the custom elements that should be built.
 As noted above, the generated JS and CSS will be injected into the `src/index.html` in the order specified in the `elements` array.
 For example, with the following configuration the custom elements located at `src/menu-item/MenuItem.ts` and `src/menu/Menu.ts` will be built to `output/{mode}/menu-item/MenuItem.js` and `output/{mode}/menu/Menu.js`, respectively:

 ```
 {
 	"build-widget": {
 		"elements": [
-			"menu-item/MenuItem",
+			"src/menu-item/MenuItem",
-			"menu/Menu"
+			"src/menu/Menu"
 		]
 	}
 }